Self-Care & Resilience Coach

-Stacy has over 20 years of experience in the healthcare industry as a registered dietitian.
+Stacy has over 20 years of experience in the healthcare industry, where she's worked as a registered dietitian and health coach.

 At WebMD, Stacy managed Boeing's onsite health coaching team at several locations throughout the United States.